scality/bert-e/templates/need_approval.md

 Hi @{{ pr['author']['username'] }} and `reviewers`,
-you 'll need to approve this pull request if you think that it is **ready to be merged**.
+you 'll need to approve this pull request if you think that the integration pull requests are **ready to be merged**.

-{% if child_prs is not none and child_prs|length > 0 %}
-Before approving, you should double check the diffs of the auto-generated pull requests to ensure that the changesets I'm about to merge into the development branches are correct :
+Before approving, you should double check the diffs of the integration pull requests to ensure that the changesets I'm about to merge into the development branches are correct :